kanboard/kanboard/docs/automatic-actions.markdown

 - Choose the event: **Closing a task**
 - Choose the action: **Duplicate the task to another project**
 - Define the action parameters: **Column = Validated** and **Project = Production**

+### When a task is moved to the last column, move the exact same task to another project

+Let's say we have two projects "Ideas" and "Development", once the idea is validated, swap it to the "Development" project.

+- Choose the event: **Move a task to another column**
+- Choose the action: **Move the task to another project**
+- Define the action parameters: **Column = Validated** and **Project = Development**

 ### I want to assign automatically a color to the user Bob